Ayeshan-Oshitha/Tutorial--Udemy--NestJs/Docs/016-Serialization-&-Interceptors.md

 <img src="./images/images-15/image-1.png" width="800">

-Interceptors are execute twice in the execution lifecycle.
-Once before request reaches the controller method and after the request is processed by the controller.
+Interceptors are executed twice in the execution lifecycle: once before the request reaches the controller method, and once after the request is processed by the controller.

 <img src="./images/images-15/image-2.png" width="800">